Singapore minister: Major cyberattack may be state-linked

 Citing national security reasons, Iswaran said he would not reveal which state was thought to be behind the attack.

-Iswaran said other recent cyberattacks by such advanced persistent threat groups include the 2016 hacking of the U.S. Democratic National Committee, thought to be the work of Russia, and the 2014 theft of more than 20 million personnel records from the United States Office of Personnel Management, blamed on China.
+Iswaran said other recent cyberattacks by such advanced persistent threat groups include the 2016 hacking of the U.S. Democratic National Committee and the 2014 theft of more than 20 million personnel records from the United States Office of Personnel Management.

+The former was thought to be the work of Russia, while the later was blamed on China.

 The SingHealth cyberattack occurred from June 27 to July 4, and specifically and repeatedly targeted the health records of Singapore Prime Minister Lee Hsien Loong.
 In the process, the personal particulars of 1.5 patients — including the outpatient dispensed medical records of 160,000 — were accessed and copied.